ARM-software/progress64/README.md

 "sleep" - waiting thread will sleep after spinning has timed out.

 ## Requirements
 * A C11 compiler (e.g. GCC or Clang) which supports the '\_\_atomic' builtins and inline assembler.
-A lot of other GCC'isms are used as well.
+Several other GCC'isms are used as well.
 * Several functions require 64-bit and 128-bit atomics (e.g. CAS) support in the hardware.

 ## HW/SW Support
   * Architectures
-    * Armv7ve (Armv7a with LPAE/64-bit atomic LDRD/STRD, e.g. Cortex-A7/A15/A17)
+    * ARMv7ve (ARMv7a with LPAE/64-bit atomic LDRD/STRD, e.g. Cortex-A7/A15/A17; also ARMv8 in AArch32 state)
     * ARMv8/AArch64 (aka ARM64)
     * x86-64
-  * OS
+  * Operating Systems
     * Linux
     * Windows
     * macOS (Darwin)